apache/derby/maven2/README.txt

         again.
 You should encrypt your password(s), and to do that you have to edit/create two files in USER_HOME/.m2 (i.e. ~/.m2 on *nix systems).
         See http://maven.apache.org/guides/mini/guide-encryption.html
         for how to do this the right way.
+The id to use in the server section of settings.xml is specified in the ASF parent pom, and is currently "apache.releases.https".

  c) 'mvn clean install'
     Generates the artifacts, uses GnuPG to generate signatures for the